MSzweda/how-do-i-qa/README.md

 # Run
 `bundle exec rails s`

-(`bundle exec` uses gems from your project, not global for your machine)
+(`bundle exec` uses gems from your project, not global for your machine - if any of the above commands don't work, try with bundle exec)

 # Run specs (if any)
 `bundle exec rspec spec`